Belching Beaver Brewery Introduces No Worries IPA | Brewbound

 The San Diego, award-winning craft brewery adds new year-round IPA to its core lineup

-SAN DIEGO – Belching Beaver Brewery is pleased to introduce a new beer to its year-round lineup.
+SAN DIEGO, CA – Belching Beaver Brewery is pleased to introduce a new beer to its year-round lineup.
 A true-to-style West Coast IPA, No Worries IPA will be available in 16-ounce can, six-packs and on draft at select retailers, bars and restaurants starting April 2.

 “Last year proved to be a challenging year, and let’s face it, a painful year for many people and businesses,” explains Belching Beaver CEO Tom Vogel.
 Now that there is a light at the end of the tunnel, the craft beer industry is starting to pick up and the horizon is looking bright again.
 We thought now is the right moment to enjoy good times again and introduce a new beer to our year-round offerings.
 Now Worries IPA pays tribute to celebrating the positive moments in life, moving on from the anxieties of the past and our daily lives…No worries – Just enjoy!”